docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 the script will show all banned IP addresses.

-To get Fail2ban's more detailed `status` view, run
+To get a more detailed `status` view, run

 ```bash
 setup fail2ban status